Types of Accounts

 A Client Depositor is an individual who stores sperm for the use with their spouse or intimate partner.

-A Directed Donor is an individual who stores sperm for a designated recipient who is not an intimate partner or spouse.
+A Directed Donor is an individual who stores sperm for a designated recipient who may or may not be an intimate partner or spouse.
 Any stored vials in this account are quarantined for six months prior to release.

 A Known Donor is the same as a Directed Donor but for this account the recipient has chosen to waive the recommended six-month quarantine of the semen samples.